TheArturthur/CoppermindScraper/Cosmere/Renarin Kholin.md

 |**Universe**|[[Cosmere\|Cosmere]]|
 |**Introduced In**|*[[The Way of Kings\|The Way of Kings]]*|

-> [!info] This page is part of the December 2024 objectives!It has been claimed by User: CosmereClover, please contact them before doing edits.
 > [!info] This page or section needs to be updated with new information for *[[Wind and Truth\|Wind and Truth]]*!Be aware that in its current state, it may not include all additional content yet.

 >“*I am not the first hero’s son to be born without any talent for warfare.
 The others all got along.
 So shall I.*”